 The other piece I know is that people like smilers and feel safer around them.
 “I will never understand the good that a simple smile can accomplish.”” said Mother Teresa

-You might be ready to go rogue on me thinking “But I am not about to be a phony!”
+You might be ready to go rogue on me thinking “But I am not about to be a phoney!”
 Whoa!
 I am not talking about smiling through pain, sorrow, grief, loss, fear, and anger.
 I am not talking about a forced smile.
 I am not saying “Always smile!”
 I am suggesting that when feeling happy, joyful, appreciated or merely pleased, that you allow your face to light up with a smile.
 It is like the old joke, “So you say you feel happy.
 How about telling your face?”
 When you experience uplifting, lighter and pleasant feelings, share that with those around you.
 Smile through your eyes.
 Smile through your warm heart.
 That is what I am to do!

 What are your thoughts, feelings, beliefs about smiling?